Cracko298/Sharkbite-2-Farmer/README.md

 - Spins the player around when they're a survivor.
 And stops the game from detecting you as being AFK.
 - Turning Doesn't count as driving, so the shark can't see you as easily.
 (The game counts it as being active).
 - If you're chosen as the shark, the script will attempt to use the "Speed" special, and move around.
+- Submarine Update: Press's 'Q' & 'E' when it detects a submarine is being used instead of a boat.

 # Notice:
 - This is ***NOT*** a hack-script.
 It does ***NOT*** modify the game in any capacity.